radiorabe/raar/doc/recording.md

 `IMPORT_DIRECTORIES` waiting for the [RAAR Importer](import.md) to pick them up.

-But don't panic :-) we've got you covered in case you haven't your own recording solution already in place.
+But don't panic :-) we've got you covered in case you don't have your own recording solution already in place.

-The following sections describe a recording solution based on [JACK](http://www.jackaudio.org/), [Rotter](https://www.aelius.com/njh/rotter/) and some systemd service units, which plays nicely together with RAAR.
+The following sections describes a recording solution based on [JACK](http://www.jackaudio.org/), [Rotter](https://www.aelius.com/njh/rotter/) and some systemd service units, which plays nicely together with RAAR.